rbrtknwls/rbrtknwls.github.io/README.md

 The website has three different layouts which are randomly picked upon loading:
 ```
 Hackathons; Where I store all my past projects that I have done, and some of prizes.[Not Done]
 Research; Where I store all the papers and other academic work that I have created.
-[Not Done]
+[Done]
 Programming; Where I share my goings-on vis-à-vis coding contests and my job(s).
 [Done]
 ```
 All the "art" on the website is made by me!
 If you are interested I can post a link where you can download it, or you can just use inspect element and take it that way...